Cloud: In culture and religion

+In Shakespeare's Hamlet, the prince mocks the courtier Polonius' sycophancy by pointing out various incompatible shapes in the same cloud, to which Polonius readily agrees every time.

 In China, clouds are symbols of luck and happiness.
-Overlapping clouds (in meteorology, probably duplicatus clouds) are thought to imply eternal happiness and clouds of different colors are said to indicate "multiplied blessings".
+Overlapping clouds are thought to imply eternal happiness and clouds of different colors are said to indicate "multiplied blessings".

-Informal cloud watching or cloud gazing is a popular children's activity involving watching the clouds and looking for shapes in them, a form of pareidolia.
+Informal cloud watching or cloud gazing is a popular activity involving watching the clouds and looking for shapes in them, a form of pareidolia.